ondrajz/ondrajz/README.md

-### Greetings ⊂ʕ◔ϖ◔ʔつ
+### :wave: Greetings

-I'm Ondrej, enthusiastic software engineer with 10+ years professional experience, since 2015 focusing primarily on the Go language.
+I'm Ondrej, enthusiastic software engineer from Slovakia with 11+ years of experience in different languages and since 2015 mostly working with Go ⊂ʕ◔ϖ◔ʔつ

-###### Need my insight?
+##### Need my insight?
 Got some proposition for me?
 Or just want to braintstorm?
 Go ahead and start a [new discussion 💬](https://github.com/ofabry/ofabry/discussions/new)

 <!--